pillar guide

 NZ-specific considerations

-• Pet Circle ships from Australia with free NZ delivery over $49
+• Pet Circle — ships from Australia with free NZ delivery over $49; strong range, competitive prices

-• Raw Essentials has 17 stores and is the best option for raw/frozen foods
+• Raw Essentials — 17 NZ stores; best option for raw and frozen formats

 Feeding cost comparison